kvarak/dnd/docs/_Equipment/poison.md

 - **Healer’s Bane (Injury)**.
 A creature subjected to this poison must succeed on a DC 16 Constitution saving throw or become poisoned for 48 hours.
 The poisoned creature cannot recover hit points from resting or expending hit dice.
 If the creature receives magical healing they must make a DC 14 Constitution saving throw.
 On a failure, the hit points gained are temporary hit points that last 1 hour.
 On a successful saving throw the creature recovers half the normal amount of hit points.

+- **Woundweal**.
+This gritty black paste is a poison that interferes with an afflicted creature’s ability to recover from injuries.
+All Medicine checks applied to the creature suffer a –10 penalty.
+In addition, anyone using magical healing on the target must make a DC 25 caster level check to succeed.
 </div>